hbc/NGS_Data_Analysis_Summer2016/sessionVI/lessons/01_alignment.md

 ```
 samtools index na12878_sorted_marked.bam
 ```
+---
+---

+## Don't want to use the bcbio installation of tools?

+If you are not using the bcbio-nextgen tools you will have to load the necessary modules:

+	$ module load seq/samtools/1.3 seq/bwa/0.7.8  seq/picard/1.138

+And, the command will be slightly different for running picard, which is a java program.
+Below is an example:

+	$ java -jar /opt/picard-1.138/bin/picard.jar SortSam \
+	INPUT=na12878.sam \
+	OUTPUT=na12878_sorted.sam \
+	SORT_ORDER=coordinate \
+	VALIDATION_STRINGENCY=SILENT
+---

 ***
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*